jackpopp/bundler/README.md

 }
 ```

-In the above source code we can see a few node types, the tree generated from acorn will start with a root we start with a root node of type *Program* and a body property of type array.
-Within the body property we'll see all the top level nodes and each of these nodes will properties based on the types and these will be a mixture of other nodes or properties shared amongst all nodes.
+In the above source code we can see a few node types, the tree generated from acorn will start with a root node of type *Program* and a body property which is an array of nodes.
+Within the body property we'll see all the top level nodes and each of these nodes will have properties based on the types and these will be a mixture of other nodes or properties that are common in all node types.
 For example all nodes have a type (the node type), start (the starting character position) and end (the end character position).
-Any node with a block will have a body of new nodes and these are a new scope.
+Any node with a block will have a body of new nodes for example an if statement or an for loop, these are a new scope but you would need to manualy track this.

-In the above example we can see that we start with a *VariableDeclaration* this contains an array of declartions including *id* which is a reference to the identifier and a *init* property which is the initaliser of the variable declaration, this is basically what the variable will initalise to.
+In the above example we can see that we start with a *VariableDeclaration* this contains a property named declariations which contains an array of declartion nodes.
+Each declaration node includes a number of properties including *id* which is a reference to the identifier and a *init* property which is the initaliser of the variable declaration, this is what the variable will initalise to.
 For example:

 ```